sherman/blobkeeper/README.md

 ### Write/Read request path

 HTTP server handles requests.
 The upload request just upload file and put it to the writing queue.
 It will be written on a disk later.
 The queue is polled by a few workers.
-Each disk has single writer worker.
+Each disk has a single writer worker.
 The read request gets the file index, reads the offset and length and streams the bytes from a file channel to a network socket w/o copy.

 ### Replication